ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 #### Compile time

 Compiling the BB5 proof takes about 45 minutes on 13 cores (Apple silicon) and using Coq's `native_compute` (see above).
+Without `native_compute`, still on 13 cores, takes about 3 hours.

 ### Used Axiom